Energy grants Warm Front and other government grants

 Cold Weather Payment

 Depending on your personal and financial situation, you could be eligible for benefits to help you keep up with your bills and household expenses.
-Check if you qualify for financial help through the benefits system using the DirectGov website.
+Check if you qualify for financial help through the benefits system using the DirectGov website or the Home Heat Helpline.

 Warm Home Discount

-The Warm Front Discount is an annual credit that suppliers place on the account of an eligible consumer.
-It's a £130 payment to help those struggling to pay their energy bills.
+The Warm Home Discount is a £135 annual credit that suppliers place on the account of an eligible consumer.
+Find out more in our guide to the guide to the Warm Home Discount.

 Green Deal and ECO

-However some companies still use boiler scrappage to offer money-off if you get a new boiler from them.
-This is not the Government scheme and we recommend you get more than one quote as sometimes, even with the money off offer, these boilers might not be the cheapest.
+However, some companies still use boiler scrappage to offer money-off if you get a new boiler from them.
+This is not the government scheme, and we recommend you get more than one quote because sometimes, even with the money-off offer, these boilers might not be the cheapest.

-If you're considering a new boiler, our boiler review shows you our boiler Best Buys.
+If you're considering a new boiler, check out our boiler Best Buys.